 The sweet white clover was pretty with its white flowers and 3 leaves, but I was again stopped short of cutting some for myself when Pascal talked about the toxic nature some of the leaves can have.
 You just need to make sure not to use any leaves with white spots and in 2 more months, things will be in better bloom.

 Sorrel, curly dock and mugwort were all captured for our future consumption, which happened as soon as we got back to the picnic area.
 Pascal's partner in crime, Mia, had a fire going and some full tinfoil packets cooking away.
-They showed us an easy, but delicious spice mix that included white and black sage, dehydrating sage brush, garlic, CA bay and salt and pepper.
-Pascal used a mortar and pestle and created a fine mix that he threw on cheese for a really nice punch and great snack.
+They showed us an easy, but delicious spice mix that included white and black sage, dehydrated sage brush, garlic, CA bay and salt and pepper.
+Pascal used a mortar and pestle and created a fine spice blend that he threw on cheese for a really nice punch and great snack.
 Mia even throws some on her popcorn.
-Ole.

 Pascal used the grass and leaf clippings with some of his home mugwort brew for his discussed cooking base.
 He folded in some cubed beef, cut mushrooms, potatoes and onions and let it all stew together.
 When the lid was opened, it smelt sweet and savory, but how did it taste?
 Unbelievably flavorful.
 I couldn't believe there was this much taste from basically ground clippings, and there wasn't even any salt or pepper added.